Investing in Our People

 The project has a BREEAM Excellent target.
 Renewable energies are integral to the success of the scheme.
 NIFRS is committed to sustainable principles and will strive to deliver the high standards of sustainability on this project.

-The 2 largest buildings on the site are the Learning & Development Centre (LDC) and the Training Warehouse.
+The 2 largest buildings on the site are the Academic Building and the Training Warehouse.
 The Site Masterplan above has details of all our buildings and training facilities across the site.
-We envisage contractors may require some specialist sub-contractors to join their team to help deliver bespoke training facilities such as the Flood Water and Fire Props.
+We envisage contractors may require some specialist sub-contractors to join their team to help deliver bespoke training facilities such as the Flood Water Facility and Fire Props.

 The chosen project procurement route is Design and Build using NEC3 Contract Option A. A detailed RIBA stage 3 design will be provided to the successful Contractor led Integrated Supply Team (IST).